Thunderbird (missile): Further development

 While development of the Stage 1 missiles was still ongoing, work on the Stage 2 systems was proving to be too far in advance of the state of the art to realistically enter service while the Red Duster and Red Shoes were still useful.
 In the meantime, advances in radar technology were proceeding rapidly, so it was decided to produce interim designs using new continuous wave radars which would dramatically improve the performance of the existing missiles.

-In the case of the Thunderbird, the "Stage 1½" design utilized the new Type 86 "Indigo Corkscrew" radar.
-As this was developed it changed names several times, becoming "Green Flax", and after some paperwork with that name on it was lost and assumed compromised, "Yellow Temple".
+In the case of the Thunderbird, the "Stage 1½" design was known as "Green Flax", and after some paperwork with that name on it was lost and assumed compromised, "Yellow Temple".
+It utilised the new Type 86 "Indigo Corkscrew" radar.
 In service it was known as Radar, AD, No 10 (fire control).
 The new radar greatly improved performance against low-level targets, as well as providing considerably better performance against electronic countermeasures.

 To support Thunderbird operations in the field the regiments were equipped with the new Radar, AD, No 11 (tactical control, usually called 'Big Ears') and Radar, AD, No 12 (height finder, usually called 'Noddy') radar, giving them a longer range surveillance system.
 These radars were also known to Marconi as the S303 and S404, or to the RAF as AMES Type 88 and Type 89.
 After leaving Army service in 1977 they were turned over to the RAF who used them for tactical control.

 Several changes to the basic missile were undertaken as well.
 Although the size remained the same, the new version featured much larger boosters, larger mid-mounted wings with sweep on the front and back, and a new nose cone with a much higher fineness ratio.
 The boosters lost their asymmetrical nose cones, but the surfaces on the end of their fins grew much larger.
 Overall the missile still looked much like the Mk.
 I version, as opposed to the Bloodhound which became much larger as it was upgraded.

 The improved missile was known in service as Thunderbird 2.
 They entered service in 1966 and were removed in 1977.